Elder Law Attorney in Winchester, VA | Call (540) 722-2181

 Some people delay the application process for several years because they do not believe they will need its benefits until some time in the future.
 However, we never know when we might face a health crisis.

 According to a recent Genworth Cost of Care Survey, 7 out of 10 people will require long-term care in their lifetime.
 Sadly, nursing home residency has a high price tag, costing an average of $109,860 per year in Virginia for a private room.
-With the right planning, an elder law attorney can help you qualify for the program and make a nursing home more affordable.
+With proper planning, an Elder Law attorney can help you qualify for the program and make a nursing home more affordable.

 After age 65, your chances of needing medical assistance increase.
-When it comes to health care, preparing for the worst concerning costly expenses can give you peace of mind and help ensure access to the elderly care you may inevitably require.
+Preparing for the worst concerning costly expenses can give you peace of mind and help ensure access to the elderly care you may inevitably require.

 3. A Virginia Elder Care Lawyer Can Help You Prepare Now for a More Secure Future